Community engagement is a guiding principle of Leadership Palm Beach County.

 Big Brothers Big Sisters of Palm Beach and Martin Counties

 The waitlist and demand for mentors at an all-time high, yet there is a lack of willing mentors.
-The class will be helping to create a “Big for a Day” program to pair volunteers with kids for one day of interactive mentorship experiences.
+The class created a “Big for a Day” program to pair volunteers with kids for one day of interactive mentorship experiences.

 Families First of Palm Beach County

 Many relatives are being forced back into parenting their loved ones children, due to incarceration or personal struggles.
-The class will help create a “Kin Support Kit” to empower these second time parents with the knowledge of resources available to help them.
+The class created a “Kin Support Kit” to empower these second time parents with the knowledge of resources available to help them.

 Meals on Wheels of the Palm Beaches

 The elderly population MOWPB services is often neglected, isolated and food insecure.
-The class will help bring awareness to this organization and the seniors that they help through a marketing initiative.
+The class helped bring awareness to this organization and the seniors that they help through a marketing initiative.

 Opportunity Early Childhood Education & Family Center

 The LPBC class of 2004 planted a community garden for this organization and their students.
-With a move to a new facility, the class of 2019 is going to plant a new garden to continue the legacy of healthy eating and healthy minds.
+With a move to a new facility, the class of 2019 created a new garden to continue the legacy of healthy eating and healthy minds.

 Unicorn Children’s Foundation

 This organization helps to give mentally disadvantaged children the real world skills needed to feel empowered and contribute to society.
-The class has chosen to help commemorate the work this organization has done over the past 25 years of their existence.
+The class chose to help commemorate the work this organization has done over the past 25 years of their existence.